andersevenrud/ha-nexa-bridge-x/README.md

 ## Setup

-Your bridge should be discovered automatically in the devices settings page.
+Your bridge should be discovered automatically in the integrations list under "devices & settings" in the settings page.
 Just click the configure button and you should be ready to go!

 > If it's not showing, just click the "add integration" button and search for